vistadataproject/documents/README.md

 __How?__

 > All sources of available metadata and models (both internal to VISTA as well as external) will be transformed to a single integrated web-standard data model which is then annotated, normalized, and enriched.
-This enhanced model is in turn is embedded back in VISTA as a server-side, security-enabled, transactional (i.e. computable) read/write Master Data Model.
+This enhanced model is in turn is embedded back in VISTA as a server-side, security-enabled, symmetric read/write (i.e. transactional) Master Data Model.

 __Where?__